aktin/rd-import-script/README.md

 ## 1. Project Goal

-The purposeof this project is to provide an automated import mechanism for emergency medical service data into an i2b2 data warehouse.
+The purpose of this project is to provide an automated import mechanism for emergency medical service data into an i2b2 data warehouse.

 This script acts as the bridge between an external, relational data format (CSV) and the i2b2 clinical data model.
 Its primary function is to **Extract, Transform, and Load (ETL)** this specific dataset.